 Who does not have to notify?

-Notification requirements do not apply to employers of a disability worker if the employer receives disability services from the disability worker.
-This means that a person with disability who directly employs a disability worker (who could be a family member) is not required to make a notification to the Victorian Disability Worker Commission.
+A person with disability who directly employs a disability worker (who could be a family member) is not required to make a mandatory notification to the Victorian Disability Worker Commission.

 When must I notify?